Jake Noll

-Jacob Carl Noll (born March 8, 1994) is an American professional baseball infielder for the Washington Nationals organization.
-He has played in Major League Baseball (MLB) with the Nationals.
+Jacob Carl Noll (born March 8, 1994) is an American former professional baseball infielder.
+He has previously played in Major League Baseball (MLB) with the Washington Nationals.

 Career

 College

 Noll did not receive a Division I baseball scholarship out of Charlotte High School in Punta Gorda, Florida, where he hit just one home run during his playing career.
 He was accepted onto the Eagles baseball team at Florida Gulf Coast University as a walk-on player in 2014.
 That year, he was named the Louisville Slugger National Freshman of the Year, among other honors.
 He played for the Lakeshore Chinooks in the collegiate summer baseball Northwoods League in 2014, contributing to their championship drive.
 In 2015, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League, where he was named a league all-star.
 In 2016, he was named the ASUN Conference Player of the Year.